Gallery

 A Sustainable Architecture

-The park features a suspended walkway, made of larch wood, that with a length of 570 meters winds along the bank of the Tiber, offering panoramic views of the river.
-Along the path, four terraces furnished with benches serve as outdoor classrooms for educational and naturalistic activities or simple relaxation.
+The park features a 570-meter-long suspended walkway made of larch wood that winds along the banks of the Tiber, offering panoramic views of the river.
+Along the path, four terraces furnished with benches serve as outdoor classrooms for educational and nature activities or simply for relaxation.

 The light wood has been treated with water-repellent impregnants e UV protectors.